Airtable review: Pros, cons, and the best alternative

 Airtable is a cloud-based Software-as-a-Service (SaaS) platform designed for no-code data management.
 It combines the user-friendly interface of spreadsheets like Excel with the capabilities of a relational database.
 The platform caters to a broad spectrum of needs, from project and content management, to contact databases, task lists, and more, which allow users to create applications to store, organize, and collaborate on data.

 Airtable offers a suite of features such as linking related records and displaying data in a variety of views including Grid, Calendar, and Kanban.
 It supports real-time collaboration with notifications, comments, and adjustable permission levels for collaborators.
 Plus, it offers native integrations with popular work apps like Slack, Jira, and Salesforce.
+This makes Airtable one of the more versatile management tools available for small to mid-sized teams.

 However, no Airtable review would be complete without mentioning its limitations.
 Notably, it doesn’t offer an open-source version, preventing users from accessing the source code and customizing the software to unique requirements.
 Additionally, the inability to self-host restricts the level of data control for users, making it impossible for enterprises in highly regulated industries to use Airtable’s capabilities.